jyates/jyates.github.com/_posts/2016-03-09-dynamic-schema-at-scale.md

 }
 {% endhighlight %}

+Since we are backing everything by Avro, we can cache schema until we find it is out of date, and only then request a new one.
+Further, by storing all the fields by tenant and schema, we have a very high throughput, multi-tenant access that probably doesn't need much of a cache, which backed by DynamoDB gives us highly scalable schema evolution.

-## Lazy schema - not your grandmother's... schema
+## Lazy schema - not your grandmother's...schema

-Part of the power of using a NoSQL store is that we can just stuff in fields without having to touch any DB DDL tools (schema management really is just DDL).
+Part of the power of using a NoSQL store is that we can just stuff in fields without having to touch any DB DDL tools (though our schema management really is just DDL).
 Since we know the field names, we can then later just query what we expect is in there, and have the database tell us what actually is there.

 Our Dynamo extension of the ASR also has support for tracking unknown field names and potential types.
 When we receive events that have 'unknown fields' we update the unknown fields list for that ```Metric``` type in Dynamo and